friendly-bits/POSIX-arrays/README.md

 - As is default for shells, if you request a value corresponding to an index or to a key that has not been set previously, the functions will output an empty string and not return an error.
 - Similarly, if you request a value from an array that has not been created, the functions output an empty string and not return an error.
 - The indexed array effectively works as a sparse array, so indices do not have to be sequential.
 - The declare functions are not necessary to create an array.
 It's just a way to set N elements in one command.
-Otherwise you can create an indexed array by simply calling the `set_i_arr_el()` function or an associative array by calling the `set_a_arr_el()` function.
+You can create an array by calling any function that stores a value in the array.
 - For indexed arrays, assigning en empty string as a value of an element unsets the element.
-- For associative arrays, assigning an empty string as a value doesn't unset the array element.
+- Assigning an empty string as a value doesn't unset the array element.
 This mimics the behavior of Bash arrays.
-To unset an element of an associative array, use the `unset_a_arr_el()` function.
+To unset an element, use the `unset_[x]_arr_el()` functions.
-- The reason why functions provide output via a variable is because this way the performance is better, in some cases much better.
+- Functions provide output via a variable because this way the performance is better, in some cases much better.

 ## Examples of translation from Bash syntax to POSIX-arrays syntax
 [BASH-TRANSLATION-EXAMPLES.md](/BASH-TRANSLATION-EXAMPLES.md)